Madhyamakist/ai-agent-boilerplate/Readme.md

 # AI Agent Boilerplate

 This project is a simple AI agent powered by Groq cloud (via LangChain), delivered through a Flask backend.
-All logic will be cleanly separated into modular files for easy maintenance and extension.

 ## Tech Stack